How long does it take you to get my paper back to me with corrections?

 Proofreading and formatting, on the other hand, only looks at the surface of your paper, and is normally the last step in the writing process before you turn in your paper.
 Does it look nice and neat?
 Are all words spelled and used correctly?
 Does this comma go here or should it be a semicolon?
 Is the Works Cited page formatted correctly?
 Are the right titles italicized versus put into quotation marks?

-If you would like a clearer picture of what that looks like, check out our sample papers for each of these services so you can compare what each looks like when it comes back to you.
+If you would like a clearer picture of what that looks like, check out our sample papers for each of these services so you can compare the final product you’ll receive from us.

 Is proofreading included in revising/editing?